 And so they were.

 Does that mean that the Monterey Shale won’t eventually be developed?
 Don't count on it.
-The amount of oil presumed to be lurking in the area -- some 400 billion barrels -- is still there.
+The amount of oil presumed to be lurking in the area is still there.
 It’s just going to be harder and perhaps more expensive to get it out than originally thought.

 “Experience has shown that the technology needed to develop the Monterey shales has proven more difficult than in the Bakken or Eagle Ford.
 The fact that we learned from experience is a good thing,” said the EIA’s administrator, Adam Sieminski, in an e-mail.
 “The geology in California is indeed different.
 That does not necessarily mean it will never be possible to produce economically in the Monterey someday.
 I’m reminded of Edison quote about the long and tedious effort to invent the incandescent light bulb: ‘I have not failed.
 I’ve just found 10,000 ways that won’t work.’
 It eventually worked.”